-AMC 145.A.35(j) Certifying staff and category B1 and B2 support staff
+AMC 145.A.35(j) Certifying staff and support staff

-- I. The following minimum information as applicable should be kept on record in respect of each certifying staff and person or category BI or B2 support person:
+- 1. The following minimum information as applicable should be kept on record in respect of each certifying staff and support person:

 - a.
 Name

 - b.
 Date of Birth

 - c.
 Basic Training

 - d.
 Type Training

 - e.
 Continuation Training

 - f.
 Experience

 - g.
 Qualifications relevant to the authorisation

 - h.
 Scope of the authorisation

 - i.
 Date of first issue of the authorisation

 - j.
+If appropriate expiry date of the authorisation

+- k.
+Identification Number of the authorisation

+- 2. The record may be kept in any format but should be controlled by the organisation's quality department.
+This does not mean that the quality department should run the

+record system.

-If appropriate expiry date of the authorisation - k.
-Identification Number of the authorisation - 2.
-The record may be kept in any format but should be controlled by the organisation's quality department.
-This does not mean that the quality department should run the record system. - 3.
-Persons authorised to access the system should be maintained at a minimum to ensure that records cannot be altered in an unauthorised manner or that such confidential records become accessible to unauthorised persons. - 4.
+- 3. Persons authorised to access the system should be maintained at a minimum to ensure that records cannot be altered in an unauthorised manner or that such confidential records become accessible to unauthorised persons. - 4.
 The CAA is an authorised person when investigating the records system for initial and continued approval or when the CAA has cause to doubt the competence of a particular person.